Dynamical polarization, optical conductivity and plasmon mode of a linear triple component fermionic system: Response functions of TCFs

 A brief review of the theory of linear density response for a multi-band system is presented in Appendix(\ref{app}).
-The dynamical polarization function or the Lindhard function (\ref{lindhardnon}) of a non-interacting system of electrons is given by
+The dynamical polarization function (\ref{lindhardnon}) of a non-interacting system of electrons is given by

 where $g$ is the degeneracy factor, $F_{\lambda,\lambda^\prime}({\bf k,k+q})=|\langle \lambda({\bf k})|\lambda^\prime({\bf k+q})\rangle|^2$ is the overlap between the corresponding states and $f_{\lambda,{\bf k}}=[\e^{\beta(E_{\lambda,{\bf k}}-E_F)}+1]^{-1}$ is the Fermi-Dirac distribution function.